Course 4: Customs Affairs

 The International Customs Practice module forms part of the eighth stage of learning offered by the TFSA School of Export.
 This new module focuses on the role of customs in an international trade transaction,and registration as an exporter for customs purposes.
 This new module also touches on customs control measures administered by customs authorities and the information they require to ensure the correct import/export control measures have been applied.
 The course concludes the topic with customs clearance procedures for exports or imports and the circumstances under which a refund, drawback or rebate of duty is applicable.

 If you have not, check out Module 1 which forms part of Course 8: Customs Affairs, alternatively if you are up to date, click on the button below to start the module on International Customs Practice.

 looking to expand their knowledge of international customs practice

 looking to stay current on customs best practice

 Entrepreneurs & Individuals

-This is the fourth module in a series of five to form a comprehensive course covering customs affairs.
-Every course and subsequent module has been developed and curated by the International Trade Institute of Southern Africa and Trade Forward Southern Africa.
+International Customs Practice forms part of the eighth stage of the TFSA School of Export’s newest learning modules focused on furthering the learner’s export knowledge.
+If you are looking for export assistance, this is your ultimate source.
+Every course and the subsequent module has been developed and curated by the International Trade Institute of Southern Africa and Trade Forward Southern Africa.
 The entire training course is free of charge and can be completed by individuals and organisations alike.
-This module and subsequent course lays an essential foundation for trade internationally.
 If you know anyone that would be interested, share this module with them using the link below.
 We would also love your feedback, so drop us a review once you have completed the module.